cloudcake/laravel-sanity/docs/README.md

 It's important to keep in mind that this package is intended to be run on your staging/testing servers.
 While you may run it on production, it's highly discouraged as tests are run **after** the code has already been deployed.

-### Configure the webhook

 The Sanity webhook is the URL that must be hit to trigger Sanity to process its tests.
 Enter your full domain and the configured webhook endpoint into your deployment configuration:

 **Laravel Forge Example:**